The fastest way to encourage joint decision-making is with the Brightfish PROMs dashboards

 The original article in Dutch can be found here.

-Would you also like to improve the experience of your patients with Brightfish solutions?
+Would you also like to improve your patient’s quality of life?

 Request a demo